FreeProgrammer1/ioBroker.duofernstick/README.md

 - Removed legacy Materialize admin page because jsonConfig is used.
 - Replaced plain timers with adapter timers for ioBroker checker compliance.

-### 0.1.26

-- Restored the proven DuoFern runtime logic and kept compatibility with the current GitHub/ioBroker package structure.
-- Keeps support for the previous `port` configuration and the newer `serialPort` alias.

 Older changelog entries are kept in [CHANGELOG_OLD.md](CHANGELOG_OLD.md).